matloff/qeML/vignettes/overfitting.md

 0), but also is more general.
 In the population, the best-fitting quadratic model will be more accurate than the best-fitting linear one.
 How about one of degree 3?
-With higher and higher degree polynomials, we can reduce the bias to smaller and smaller amounts--if we have infinitely many data points.
+With higher and higher degree polynomials, we can reduce the bias to smaller and smaller amounts.

 But in finite samples, the higher the degree of the polynomial, the larger the variance.
 (We have more parameters to estimate, and I like